These are the functional and non-functional requirements for roadmapped efforts, according to the FURPS model.

 4. Logos Core Blockchain Wallet integration

-5. Ability to select which bedrock services are configured in a bedrock node
+5. Ability to select which blockchain services are configured in a blockchain node

-1. LSSA Programs are RISCV binaries, allowing developers to program in high level languages like Rust that compile down to RISCV
+1. LEZ Programs are RISCV binaries, allowing developers to program in high level languages like Rust that compile down to RISCV

-2. The same LSSA Programs can be used in both private and public execution contexts
+2. The same LEZ Programs can be used in both private and public execution contexts

 4. Ability to run a sequencer through Logos Core

-5. Users can interact with LSSA through a wallet
+5. Users can interact with LEZ through a wallet

-6. Block Explorer displays LSSA blocks and transactions
+6. Block Explorer displays LEZ blocks and transactions

 Reliability